djangofan/simple-selenium-builder-framework/README.md

 ## Debugging

-And you may use multiple names/patterns, separated by commas, to execute only 1 targeted test:
+And you may use multiple names/patterns, separated by commas, to execute only 1 or more targeted tests:

        mvn -Dtest=TestSquare,TestCi*le test